cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 ### Recommendations: project documentation

 The following sections contain recommendations for improvements to the Backstage project documentation.
 These recommendations are for broad improvements that would greatly increase documentation effectiveness.
+For details, see [Implementation][implementation]

 #### Clarify user roles and objectives